Always Be Picnicking

 • awesome sliced jamon or prosciutto from the deli

-• olives in a plastic container
+• olives

 • hummus

-• cut up veg
+• cut up veg like carrots, bell peppers

 • wine

-• mason jars to drink out of
+• Mason jars to drink wine out of

 THE HAPPY HOUR PICNIC